anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

 -  BGP as a Service (BGPaaS) for distribution of routes between privately managed customer networks and service provider networks

-Based on the network layering concepts introduced in the Reference Model Section :ref:`ref_model:chapters/chapter03:network`, the Tungsten Fabric Controller performs functions of both the SDN underlay (SDNu) and overlay (SDNo) controllers.
+Based on the network layering concepts introduced in the "Network" section in :cite:p:`refmodel`, the
+Tungsten Fabric Controller performs functions of both the SDN underlay (SDNu) and overlay (SDNo) controllers.